Knots Landing: Behind the scenes

 The actors on Knots Landing had more input than actors on other 1980s primetime soaps.
 In 1987, the writers wanted Mack (Kevin Dobson) to have an extramarital affair with Anne (Michelle Phillips).
 Michele Lee, who played Mack's wife Karen, protested this to Jacobs, saying, "There has to be one stable couple on the show."
 The extramarital affair storyline was nixed, and Michelle Phillips, who had been signed to a contract, was written out for a couple of seasons before returning in 1990.
 When she did return, Anne did not pursue Mack.
 William Devane, who played Greg Sumner, re-wrote most of his character's dialogue, to the point where, in co-star Michele Lee's words, "most people (on set) were (probably) frightened of him".
 The Gary/Val/Abby triangle that provided story throughout the mid-1980s was suggested by Ted Shackelford and Joan Van Ark in 1980, and the producers hesitated for a year and a half before going through with it in 1982.
 The famous 1984 storyline where Valene's babies got kidnapped was originally envisioned as one of scheming Abby's plots.
 Donna Mills, who played Abby, acknowledged that her character was evil but did not think she was that evil.
 Fearing the audience would never forgive her character for kidnapping another woman's babies, she asked the writers to make the kidnappings a result of Abby's actions, but only by accident, and the writers complied.
 Bruce Campbell, who appeared in a 1987 episode, would later marvel at "the speed and clinical precision" of the production as opposed to the low-budget films and television series he had acted in up until this point.
-In particular, he wrote that Michele Lee "ran the set like a drill seargent and laid out all the blocking."
+In particular, he wrote that Michele Lee (who directed several episodes) "ran the set like a drill seargent and laid out all the blocking."